vibhatha/mcp_research/mcp_intro/github_workflows/README.md

 2. Create a feature branch: `git checkout -b feature-name`
 3. Make your changes and add tests
 4. Run tests to ensure everything works: `pytest`
+5. Check code style: `flake8 github_mcp/`
-5. Commit your changes: `git commit -am 'Add feature'`
+6. Commit your changes: `git commit -am 'Add feature'`
-6. Push to the branch: `git push origin feature-name`
+7. Push to the branch: `git push origin feature-name`
-7. Submit a pull request
+8. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+### Development Guidelines

+- Write tests for all new functionality
+- Follow PEP 8 style guidelines
+- Use type hints where appropriate
+- Update documentation as needed
+- Ensure all tests pass before submitting

 ## Troubleshooting

 ### Common Issues

-1. **Import errors**: Make sure you've installed the package in editable mode with `pip install -e .`
+1. **Import errors**: Make sure you've installed the package in editable mode with `pip install -e ".[dev]"`
 2. **GitHub API errors**: Verify your GitHub token is set correctly and has appropriate permissions
 3. **Test failures**: Ensure all dev dependencies are installed with `pip install -e ".[dev]"`
+4. **Package not found**: Check that you're in the correct directory (`mcp_intro/github_workflows`)

 ### Getting Help